jjdevega/Structural-diversity-in-banana-cultivars/README.md

 ## Code used in the paper [citation TBA]
 The paper's code is organised into two subfolders:

-- Introgression_detection: This subfolder contains the code to obtain and plot the new metrics, called *Relative Averaged Alignment (RAA) and Relative Coverage* starting from BAM alignment files (e.g. from BWA or Bowtie) for each sample.
+- Folder Introgression_detection: This subfolder contains the code to obtain and plot the new metrics, called *Relative Averaged Alignment (RAA) and Relative Coverage* starting from BAM alignment files (e.g. from BWA or Bowtie) for each sample.

-- Population_structure: SNP calling pipeline (based on BWA, GATK and BCFTOOLS); and bash and R code for Principal Component Analysis, phylogenetic analysis and tree plotting, and bash and R scripts to analyse with STRUCTURE
+- Folder Population_structure: SNP calling pipeline (based on BWA, GATK and BCFTOOLS); and bash and R code for Principal Component Analysis, phylogenetic analysis and tree plotting, and bash and R scripts to analyse with STRUCTURE

 The code is uploaded as it is, and will require changes to adapt to your needs.